astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

 The tf.train.Saver is run in order to provide an operation to save and load the models.
-The **max\_to\_keep** flags determines the maximum number of the saved models that the TensorFlow keeps and its default is set to '5' by TensorFlow.
+The **max\_to\_keep** flags determine the maximum number of the saved models that the TensorFlow keeps and its default is set to '5' by TensorFlow.
 The session is run in order to initialize all the variable which is necessary.
-Finally train\_evaluation function is provided to run the training/tesing phase.
+Finally, train\_evaluation function is provided to run the training/testing phase.

 ~~~~~~~~~~~~~~~~~~~
 Training Operations